Baltimore County Department of Social Services

 If Baltimore County Public Schools are closed or a snow emergency plan is in effect, the information meeting will be canceled.
 Call 410-853-3170 for details.

 Current Resource Home Needs

-The children who need resource families are ages 0-21.
+The children who need resource families are newborns to age 21.
 We have the greatest need for family homes for:

 - Sibling groups of two or more

-- Children with special medical needs, behavioral and/or mental health needs
+- Children with special medical, behavioral or mental health needs